peterjmanning/peterjmanning.github.io/projectPage.md

   <img src="images/robot.jpg" alt="Industrial Automation Analytics" title="Industrial Automation Analytics" width="410">
 </a>
 <br>
-</p>Explored and assessed the impact and rates of automation across all major industries in US recent history, and explored economic indicators such as market futures volatility and interest rates.</p>
+<p>Explored and assessed the impact and rates of automation across all major industries in US recent history, and explored economic indicators such as market futures volatility and interest rates.</p>

 [**View Project Details »**](./projects/projName)